Design a buying pathway

 Supplier engagement options

 Expand the accordions below to explore a range of supplier engagement options or innovation tactics.
-Understand when they can be used to encourage innovation and test solutions and supplier capability, and how they can support your buying objectives.
+Understand when they can be used to encourage innovation and test solutions and supplier capability and how they can support your buying objectives.

-Before starting procurement activity, it can sometimes help to better understand the industry that might supply the solution.
-There are several established methods for industry engagement, you can read about the types of engagement that are possible and how to approach them here.
+There are several established methods for industry engagement.
+You can read about the types of engagement that are possible and how to approach them.

-Benefit of using this tactic:
+Benefits of using this tactic:

-- helps validate that the problem statement makes sense, and captures the right information and detail
+- helps validate that the problem statement makes sense and captures the right information and detail

 - provides early access to industry insights and expertise